tarantool/doc/doc/release/2021-08-releases.rst

         Now it will cause an error.

--   **[Breaking change]** Operations on SCALAR columns Since the type of a value no longer determines whether an operation is valid, comparisons and functions which require a specific type will no longer work.
+-   **[Breaking change]** in operations on SCALAR columns.
+    Since the type of a value no longer determines whether an operation is valid, comparisons and functions that require a specific type no longer work.

     Example: